Foursheepsir/chrome_ai/README.md

 4. Start using it on any webpage (see "How to Use and Test" below)

+**Note**: The first time you use any AI feature, it may take a while as Chrome downloads the required language models in the background.
+Thank you for your patience!
+Subsequent uses will be much faster.

 ## 3) Build From Source (Optional)